SeaSharpy/ChatCompletionsSharp/README.md

   - `static Message Tool(string content, ToolCall call)` — Builds a tool response referencing the originating call.
   - `static Message Tool(string content, string id)` — Tool response factory when only the call ID is available.
 - **Fields**:

   - `required string Role` — Role of the message (`user`, `assistant`, `system`, `developer`, `tool`).
   - `string?
 Content` — Textual content of the message.
   - `string[]?
 ImageUrls` — Optional image URLs attached to user messages.
   - `ToolCall[]?
 ToolCalls` — Tool call descriptors emitted by the assistant.
   - `string?
 ToolCallId` — Identifier linking tool responses to the originating call.
   - `string?
 Meta1`, `string?
 Meta2`, `string?
-Meta3` — Reserved metadata channels for advanced integrations.
+Meta3` — Metadata slots for whatever you want.
   - `string?
-Name` — Optional display name for the message.
+Name` — Optional name for the message to differentiate participants.
-- **Methods**:
-  - `static Message FromJson(Dictionary<string, Tool> toolTypes, JToken json)` — Deserializes an OpenAI chat completion message.
-  - `override string ToString()` — Returns a readable representation for debugging.
-  - `internal JObject ToJson(string? detail = null)` — Serializes the message into the OpenAI payload format.

 ## Contributing

 Issues and pull requests are welcome.
-If you extend the surface area of the client, consider updating this documentation and adding examples so consumers can discover the new functionality quickly.